 In order to win your claim for Social Security disability, you must prove that your functional limitations prevent you from doing your past job and any other less demanding work.
 This can be difficult for claimants younger than 50 years old, because the Social Security Administration (SSA) often finds most younger people are able to adjust to sit-down jobs, even with an impairment.
 But if you can prove that you're unable to even do a sit-down job—what Social Security calls "sedentary" work—the SSA will usually approve your claim.

 To understand how to get disability by proving you can't do sedentary work, you need to first understand how Social Security classifies jobs based on their physical requirements ("exertional level").

 As you can see above, exertional levels are primarily defined by how much weight you need to be able to lift and how long you can be on your feet in order to perform the job.
 Some disability claims examiners or medical consultants use another level—"less than sedentary" work—for those who can't do what's required of most sedentary jobs.

 To decide what kind of job you can still do despite your impairment, Social Security will prepare a residual functional capacity (RFC) assessment for you.
 An RFC is a detailed report that discusses the work-related limitations that result from your impairment.

-Social Security's goal in assessing your RFC is to determine what the most is you can do on a regular and continual basis (eight hours a day, five days a week, or an equivalent schedule.)
-The SSA will only use symptoms that are documented in your medical records, so you must provide as much medical information as you can about your impairment when you apply.
+Social Security's goal in assessing your RFC is to determine the most you can do on a regular and sustained basis—eight hours a day, five days a week, 40 hours a month (or an equivalent schedule).
+The SSA only uses symptoms that are documented in your medical records when deciding your RFC, so you must provide as much medical information as you can about your impairments when you apply.

 Here are some examples of physical exertional limitations that can result in an RFC that demonstrates you can't do the full range of sedentary work: